-Within 72 hours of the first Russian missiles striking Kyiv in February 2022, Ian Miller SM ’19 boarded a flight for Poland.
+Within 72 hours of the first Russian missiles striking Kyiv, Ukraine, in February 2022, Ian Miller SM ’19 boarded a flight for Poland.

 Later, he’d say he felt motivated by Kyiv’s “tragic ocean of suffering” and President Zelensky’s pleas for help.
 But he arrived with little notion of what to do.

 As he’d anticipated, his hotel in Rzeszów turned out to be a hub for aid workers and journalists.
 Miller was on his laptop, using the lobby Wi-Fi to work remotely as an MIT Energy Initiative (MITEI) project manager, when he overheard a reporter interviewing a Finnish man about his efforts to get bulletproof vests and helmets to the front lines.

 Miller soon found himself loading supplies onto trains that had brought huge numbers of refugees—mostly women, children, and the elderly—to the station in Rzeszów.
 The trains ran back at night, their empty seats filled with medical supplies, generators, and baby food, their lights dimmed to reduce the chances of attack.